David Peralta Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- In his most recent time out on Saturday, the righty went six innings against the San Diego Padres, allowing two earned runs while surrendering five hits.
+- In his most recent appearance on Thursday, July 6 against the Arizona Diamondbacks, the right-hander threw eight innings, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.